 The need for clearly defined committee jurisdictions is acknowledged in all commentary on state legislatures.
 Although some bills may be difficult to assign, studies suggest that bills bypass their proper jurisdictions very rarely.
-(Rosenthal, 1998, pp. 141 and 259)
+(Rosenthal, 1998, pp. 141 and 259).

 In the Alabama House, the Speaker assigns all bills.
-Over 64% of House members responding to the League survey agreed that committee jurisdictions are clear, and 72% agreed bills are assigned by jurisdiction.
+Over 64% of House members responding to the League survey agreed that committee jurisdictions are clear and 72% agreed bills are assigned by jurisdiction.
 In the Senate, the President Pro Tempore assigns "with the concurrence of the Lt.
-Governor."
-(Senate Rules 10 and 23) If the President Pro Tempore and the President of the Senate (or their designees) do not agree, the Rules Committee (appointed by the President Pro Tempore) makes the decision.
-The nature of the shared assignment authority is difficult to establish.
-However, there is no uncertainty about whether committee jurisdictions are observed.
-Over 72% of senators responding to the survey not only declared that jurisdictions are unclear, but disagreed with the statement that bills are assigned according to their jurisdictions.
+Governor" (Senate Rules 10 and 23) If the President Pro Tempore and the President of the Senate (or their designees) do not concur the Rules Committee (appointed by the President Pro Tempore) makes the decision.
+The nature of the shared authority is difficult to establish.
+One senator interviewed asserted that the President Pro Tem has more power to assign bills passed by the House than for other bills.
+Senate Rule 10 does not make that distinction.
+There is no uncertainty about whether committee jurisdictions are observed.
+Just over 72% of Senators responding to the survey not only declared that jurisdictions are unclear but disagreed with the statement that bills are assigned according to their jurisdictions.

 The related problems of overlapping or ill-defined jurisdictions and problematical assignments were most often illustrated in interviews in connection with two committees.
 Economic Expansion and Trade, regularly referred to as "the graveyard committee," has the following phrase in its definition in the Rules: "and any other item requiring action deemed appropriate by the assigning authority."
-(Rule 48 (1)) Fiscal Responsibility and Accountability has overlapping jurisdiction with the two Finance and Taxation Committees.
-A veteran senator described an extreme example, a session in which the budgets were diverted from the two budget committees to this new committee, which had only three or four members
+(Rule 48 (1)) For Fiscal Responsibility and Accountability, overlapping jurisdiction with the two Finance and Taxation Committees seems obvious.
+A veteran senator stated that in the past, when the committee had only three or four members, the budgets were diverted from the regular budget committees to this new one.

 Two Senate Rules set up double referrals.
 Rule 54 permits any bill carrying an appropriation to be referred to one of the two Finance and Taxation committees after action by a committee with subject matter jurisdiction.
-Rules 50 A and B prescribe double committee hearings for gambling bills and for some environmental legislation.
+Rules 50 A and B prescribe double committee hearings for gambling bills and some environmental legislation.